 VoIP Resources VoIP Solutions VoIP Troubleshooting Tips

-A key factor of VoIP call quality is your Internet speed.
+A key factor of VoIP call quality is your internet speed.
 Low speeds can degrade calls, causing breaks, delays, and dropped connections.
-A simple VoIP quality test can assess your office Internet speed, along with your general preparedness for VoIP.
+A simple VoIP quality test can assess your office internet speed, along with your general preparedness for VoIP.

-What is a VoIP test?
+What Is a VoIP Speed Test?

 Here are some of the terms you'll encounter in your VoIP test results.